Rice prices remain key driver of inflation: GED report

 "The decline in yields was attributed to frequent floods and unfavourable weather conditions," it said, adding that the land under cultivation of Aus shrank by 7.32 percent from the previous year.

-The GED report cited the government's announcement regarding the procurement of 14 lakh tonnes of Boro rice between 24 April and 31 August 2025.
-As of August 13, the food ministry purchased 16.44 lakh tonnes of rice.
+The GED report cited the government's announcement to procure 14 lakh tonnes of Boro rice between April 24 and August 31, 2025.
+As of August 13, the food ministry had purchased 16.44 lakh tonnes.

 Yet, rice distribution in July slumped 36 percent year on year to 62,889 tonnes, said the GED.

-The GED report cited the food ministry's initiative to increase the supply of rice in the market by allowing the private sector to import the staple.
-The ministry allowed 242 private importers to import 5 lakh (500,000) tonnes of rice and directed them to market the grain by September 30.
+The GED report also cited the food ministry's initiative to increase the supply of rice in the market by allowing the private sector to import the staple.
+The ministry authorised 242 private importers to bring in 5 lakh tonnes of rice and directed them to market the grain by September 30.

 The GED said the measures may take months to impact retail prices.
 "Uncertain weather in the coming months could further threaten supply."
 In this context, the report suggested that the government may need to accelerate food grain imports and procurement while scaling up Open Market Sale (OMS) distribution in the short term.